meet-projects/Y2-Summer-Labs/Quote Board Lab/README.md

 2. **In display,html:**
 - Loop through the list using jinja (see the Advanced Flask slides if you forgot how to do this) and display the quotes to the user
 - Add a link to take you back to the `/home` route.

-7. Create an html page called Quotes.html:
-    - in this html page display all the quotes that were written:
-        - Go to the child `Quotes` and use get().val()